MLO-lab/better_uncertainty_calibration/README.md

 This will take several days if the used CPU has only few cores.
 Lower the parameter `start_rep` to lower runtime.
 This will increase the variance of the results.
-To make the results more stable, the command can be executed multiple times (results are appended instead of overwritten).
-Indeed, we ran it twice.
+The command can also be executed multiple times (results are appended instead of overwritten; we ran it twice).
+The seeds are set according to the local time and differ for each rerun.
+The sample size should be large enough such that the seed does not matter.
+Setting seeds manually is supported and ours are stored in our result files for reproducibility.
 Upon request, we can provide our result files.
-The seeds are set automatically, since we set the samples to a size where the seed should not matter anymore.
-Setting a seed manually is supported for reproducibility, even though this is against the nature of the experiments.
-All results will be stored in the `results/` folder.
+All results are located in the `results/` folder.

 #### Plotting (Figure 1, 3, 5, 6, and 7)